 If you become totally and permanently disabled after your earliest retirement age (usually age 55), there are four ways you can have recent coverage for disability:

-• You can have 1,500 covered hours in the 60-month period ending with the month of your disability onset date, or
+- You have 1,500 covered hours in the 60-month period ending with the month of your disability onset date, or

-• You can have 1,500 covered hours in any 60-month period ending after your earliest retirement date but before your disability onset date, or
+- You have 1,500 covered hours in any 60-month period ending after your earliest retirement date but before your disability onset date, or

-• You can have 1,500 covered hours in the 60-month period ending just before your earliest retirement date, or
+- You have 1,500 covered hours in the 60-month period ending just before your earliest retirement date, or

-• You can have 1,500 covered hours in any 60-month period ending after you complete 25 years of contributory service but before your disability onset date.
+- You have 1,500 covered hours in any 60-month period ending after you complete 25 years of contributory service but before your disability onset date.

 Note: If you are not vested on your disability onset date, then you do not have recent coverage for disability unless you have 1,500 covered hours in the 60-month period ending with the month in which you become vested.
 In this situation, the Plan counts any covered hours you earn during the first 12 months after your disability onset date toward meeting the recent coverage for disability requirement.
 Any covered hours beyond that 12-month period are not counted.